OK, so know you know about split testing from “What is Split Testing” but what exactly should you test on an opt-in page?

 When you write the page copy, you can create it as a letter to your audience, or you can do it differently.
 Try different greetings and introductions to see what they like best.

-11. Test the Page with and Without Videotest on an opt-in page video
+11. Test the Page with and Without Video

 Many opt-in pages include video, and many don’t.
 Test your opt-in page both ways to see what your ideal audience prefers.

 Everything about your opt-in pages and landing pages can be improved over time with regular testing and tracking.
-Any time you learn about a new technique or idea to , be sure to test different elements before implementing it.
+Any time you learn about a new technique or idea to test on an opt-in page, be sure to test different elements before implementing it.
 That way, you won’t waste too much time and money on something that doesn’t work for your audience.
 All ideas don’t work for all audiences, which is why you need to conduct split testing all the time.